 Pre workouts are one of the longest-standing classes of workout supplement with the first official formulation—Ultimate Orange—showing-up in the 1980s.
-Things have come a long way since then, and today we’re taking a closer look at the hip and trendy Ghost Legend Pre Workout.
+Things have come a long way since then with many preworkouts, like 4 Gauge and Beyond Raw LIT, hitting the market.
+Today we’re taking a closer look at the hip and trendy Ghost Legend Pre Workout.

 If you’ve been living under the proverbial rock and have never heard of a pre-workout supplement, they are a class of supplement specifically designed to energize your body and enhance the quality of your workout through improved performance.

 And depending on the formulation, some pre-workouts also contain ingredients that promise to increase strength, muscular endurance and provide a greater pump to help build bigger muscles.